 I purchased the SHURE M95ED simply because I was tired of hearing so much about it.
 Everyone knows Shure but not everyone actually uses them.
 Personally, I’d chosen to stick to other phono cartridge brands and I was pleased.
-However, despite my contentment, my love and the good reviews about the SHURE M95ED that I kept hearing forced me to make a purchase.
+However, despite my contentment, my love, and the good reviews about the SHURE m95ed phono cartridge that I kept hearing forced me to make a purchase.

-This post contains a detailed review of my experience with the SHURE M95ED.
-Here, you’ll find out what I thought of the SHURE M95ED before using it and after using it.
+This post contains a detailed review of my experience with the original SHURE M95ED cartridge.
+Here, you’ll find out what I thought of the SHURE m95ed phono cartridge before using it and after using it.

 Eventually, I got one on an exchange.
 It was in mint condition and so I was pretty happy.
 In addition, it is pretty affordable.
 It cost under a hundred dollars and for quality, that definitely is a bargain.
 I definitely hoped that it would have the quality I was promised.

 I was definitely happy and excited to unbox the SHURE M95ED.
 I liked the feel in my hands and although that was purely based on my high expectations, I welcomed it.
 It had a vintage look to it.
 A little bit of research showed that it has been around for quite a while.
 It dates back to the 1970s.
 I was even doubly excited because a large percent of my great experiences are from classics.

 Of course, the first thing was to check out the features of the cartridge.
 The features are a great way to know what to expect and from a far glance to know if it is worth your time.
 The SHURE M95ED definitely looks good from afar.
 Let’s get started!

 Tracking Force Range: 0.75 g -1.5 g